-The proposed rules adopt the 2021 IBC and ASHRAE standard 90.1-2019 with technical provisions designed to alter the outdated building efficiency standards and provide a more energy efficient built environment.
-The frequency of behavior change due to the proposed rules is only required when altering, renovating, or building a new structure.
-The requirements outlined in this rule set establish a more economical and environmentally friendly energy used standard.
+The proposed rules adopt the 2021 IEBC with technical provisions designed to alter the outdated existing building efficiency standards and provide a more energy efficient environment.
+The frequency of behavior due to the proposed rules is whenever a structure is being altered or renovated.
+The requirements outlined in this ruleset establish a more economical and environmentally friendly energy usage standard.

 A. Estimate the change in the frequency of the targeted behavior expected from the proposed rules.

-The proposed rules adopting the 2021 edition of the IBC and ASHRAE standard 90.1-2019 will continue to establish a more progressive energy efficient Michigan Building Code, allowing more flexibility while keeping current with technological innovations.
-However, there are no changes in the frequency from the current ruleset to the proposed rules, as the rules will continue to apply to alterations, renovations, or building of a new structure.
+The proposed rules adopt the 2021 edition of the IEBC and will continue to establish a more progressive energy efficient Michigan Rehabilitation Code, allowing more flexibility while keeping current with technological innovations.
+However, there are no changes in the frequency from the current ruleset to the proposed rules, as the rules will continue to apply to alterations or renovations, or both, of structures.

 B. Describe the difference between current behavior/practice and desired behavior/practice.

-To comply with the requirements of the Stille-DeRossett-Hale Single State Construction Code Act the proposed rules adopt the updated IBC and ASHRAE standard.
-These adjustments will improve energy efficiency in building construction when required to be applied to the alteration, renovation, or building of a new structure.
+To comply with the requirements of the Stille-DeRossett-Hale Single State Construction Code Act, the proposed rules adopt the updated IEBC.
+These adjustments will improve energy efficiency in existing buildings when required to be applied to the alteration, or renovation, or both, of a structure.